davidusb-geek/emhass/docs/lpems.md

 - `def_total_hours` for the list of deferrable loads functioning hours.
 These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.

+- `def_start_timestep` for the timestep as from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
+If you specify a value of 0 (or negative), the deferrable load will be optimized as from the beginning of the complete prediction horizon window.

 - `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
 If you specify a value of 0 (or negative), the deferrable load will be optimized over the complete prediction horizon window.

 In a practical use case, the values for `soc_init` and `soc_final` for each MPC optimization can be taken from the initial day-ahead optimization performed at the beginning of each day.